6 Albertan Industry Sectors That Offer Reliable Career Prospects

 2. Health Care

-With annual revenues in excess of 11 billion dollars, Alberta's diverse IT and communications sector has garnered worldwide attention.* But the innovations it produces extend beyond the areas of networking, computer systems, and software production.
+With annual revenues in excess of $15 billion, Alberta's diverse IT and communications sector has garnered worldwide attention.1 But the innovations it produces extend beyond the areas of networking, computer systems, and software production.
 Increasingly, the digital arts also play a key role as more and more companies look for creative designers and developers who are eager to help push today's interactive technologies in exciting new directions.

 It's no secret that Alberta has many popular tourist destinations.
 Banff and Jasper National Parks are just a couple of examples.
-What many people don't realize is just how many workers the province's tourism sector employs: more than 127,000.* You'll find them in the obvious places like hotels, resorts, and mountain lodges.
+What many people don't realize is just how many workers the province's tourism sector employs: more than 140,000 people in the food and accommodation sector alone.3 You'll find them in the obvious places like hotels, resorts, and mountain lodges.
 But with a vibrant industry of guided adventures, ecotours, and support services, a person who loves travel and likes to help others enjoy it too can look forward to a remarkable variety of job prospects.

 5. Business, Legal, and Financial Services

-It is estimated that, by 2016, there will be a significant shortage of skilled trade workers in Alberta.
-This creates a huge opportunity for people who are looking to secure reliable employment in industries that are going to be around for a long time to come.
+It is estimated that as more of Alberta's skilled trades workers retire, there will be a significant shortage of workers who are able to replace them.5 This creates a huge opportunity for people who are looking to secure reliable employment in industries that are going to be around for a long time to come.
 Welding and HVAC training, in particular, could be smart avenues to look into, since the labour shortages are expected to be the highest in these types of industries.